ghaiklor/iterum/README.md

 ## How It Works

-You can find more documentation about the project itself and how it works [here](https://ghaiklor.github.io/iterum/).
+You can find rough explanation [here](https://ghaiklor.github.io/iterum/).

 ## License